ICB-DCM/pyABC/doc/what.rst

 * Some kind of experimentally observed or synthetically generated data
-* a parametrized stochastic simulator (e.g. a Python functions which makes calls to random nunmber generators) which supposedly explains the data
+* a parametrized stochastic simulator (e.g. a Python functions which makes calls to random number generators) which supposedly explains the data